Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Results

-Others emphasized the Impact of Sensitive Attributes on Model Fairness (P9, P19), including the removal / inclusion of features like gender and race, affecting fairness (e.g., ``...we removed sensitive attributes like city and gender and found the model was more fair without them...'', said P19), and the importance of ensuring fair treatment across all demographic groups without bias (e.g., P6, P10, P11, P21).
-For example, P21 said: \\ \begin{myquote} { ``...same query was given to Chatbot... test cases from Christians and Muslim... when results are equal, then we say Chatbot is fair'' (P21) } \end{myquote}
+A few participants emphasized the impact of sensitive attributes on model fairness in practice (e.g., P9, P19, P20), including the removal / inclusion of features like gender and race, affecting fairness.
+For instance, P19 said: \\ \begin{myquote} {``...we removed sensitive attributes like city and gender and found the model was more fair without them...'' } \end{myquote}

+\imp{This shows how sensitive attributes can impact the model fairness and how participants took concrete steps to mitigate bias in practice.}.